Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization

-We will soon prove \lemref{ab1} in \secref{FeasRegion} below.
+The main innovation in our proof is to relax the explicit dependence of $\alpha$ and $\beta$ on their arguments $X,Z$, and to minimize the lower-bound in \lemref{abdef} directly over $\alpha,\beta$ as variables.
+Adopting a classic strategy from integer programming, we tighten this relaxation by introducing a \emph{valid inequality}: an inequality constraint on $\alpha,\beta$ that remains valid for all choices of $X,Z\in\R^{n\times r}$ with $\rank(Z)=r^{\star}$.
+Below, we write $(\cdot)_{+}=\max\{\cdot,0\}$. \begin{lemma}[Valid inequality] For all $X,Z\in\R^{n\times r}$ with $\rank(Z)=r^{\star}$, the parameters $\alpha$ and $\beta$ defined in \Lemref{abdef} satisfy $\alpha^{2}+(r/r^{\star})\beta^{2}\le1+[(\beta-\alpha)_{+}]^{2}.$ \end{lemma} We will soon prove \lemref{ab1} in \secref{FeasRegion} below.
 Surprisingly, this very simple valid inequality is all that is needed to minimize our simple lower-bound $\kappa_{\lb}(X,Z)$ to global optimality.
-The proof of \thmref{main} quickly follows from \lemref{heuristic}, \lemref{abdef}, and \lemref{ab1}. \begin{proof} [Proof of Theorem~\ref{thm:main}]For a fixed $r$ and $r^{\star}$, recall that we have defined $\kappa^{\star}$ as the condition number of the \emph{best-conditioned} counterexample, and formulated it as the optimal value for a two-stage optimization problem of the following form
+The proof of \thmref{main} quickly follows from \lemref{heuristic}, \lemref{abdef}, and \lemref{ab1}. \begin{proof} [Theorem~\ref{thm:main}]For a fixed $r$ and $r^{\star}$, recall that we have defined $\kappa^{\star}$ as the condition number of the \emph{best-conditioned} counterexample, and formulated it as the optimal value for a two-stage optimization problem of the following form